toopster/dsc-capstone-project/README.md

 # Jupyter notebook containing code for a number of deep learning audio classifier models, with improving accuracy, that aim to predict a
 keyword from a given audio sample of a child with a speech disorder or learning disability.

-notebook.pdf
+1_business_case.pdf
+# A PDF version of the Jupyter notebook above.

+2_eda.pdf
+# A PDF version of the Jupyter notebook above.
+IMPORTANT NOTE: The output of certain cells has been cleared to keep the filesize as small as possible.

+3_models.pdf
-# A PDF version of the Jupyter notebooks above.
+# A PDF version of the Jupyter notebook above.
+IMPORTANT NOTE: The output of certain cells has been cleared to keep the filesize as small as possible.

 presentation.pdf
 # A non-technical presentation of the project findings.